MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Remove-ItemProperty.md

 ```

 ### -Path

-Specifies the path to the item whose properties are being removed.
+Specifies the path of the item whose properties are being removed.
-Wildcards are permitted.
+Wildcard characters are permitted.

 ```yaml
 Type: String[]